Slide Show

 Slide Show 2

 This prototype looks similar to Slide Show 1, but has what appears to be a space theme.
-The ships appear to be made of three separate segments and it appears that these segments could be shot off as there are some with only one or two segments displayed on the screen.
+The ships appear to be made of three separate segments which the player could shoot off.
 There is also some sort of meter on the right side of the screen, but it appears to be unlabeled.
 There are two different score counters at the top with the left one being called T-Score.
 This game probably would have been played in a similar manner as the insect themed game.
+This game appears to be the same idea that was used in the later Touch Pad Game prototypes although there are several differences between them.

 .